winitzki/scall/tutorial/programming_dhall.md

 The required technique for the general case will be studied in the next chapter.
 We will also use hylomorphisms in chapter "Applicative type constructors and their combinators" when we implement applicative functor operations for least fixpoints.

-In preparation,   we will now implement a simple workaround sufficient for obtaining a truncated view of an infinite data structure.
+For now,   we will  employ a simple  workaround sufficient for obtaining a truncated view of an infinite data structure.
 We will  supply a "stop-gap" value and  an upper bound on the recursion depth.
-Whenever the data structure goes beyond the recursion bound, we will insert the "stop-gap" value and stop the recursion.
+Whenever the data structure goes beyond the recursion bound,   the "stop-gap" value is inserted to stop the recursion.

 We begin by choosing a structure functor `F`.
 Visualize the data structure obtained by "unrolling" a value of type `GFix F`, which contains a record of type `{ seed : t, step : t → F t }`.